-The authors would like to thank to the Japan Science and Technology Agency and Japan International Cooperation Agency for the support in acquiring the satellite data and the field survey.
+The authors would like to thank to the Japan Science and Technology Agency and Japan International Cooperation Agency for the support in acquiring the satellite data.
+Also to the Peruvian Ministry of Housing Construction and Sanitation and to the Peruvian Ministry of Economy and Finance who have supported these investigations.